Information For Authors

 - Citation numbers should appear in sequential order.

-- If using endnotes, numbered notes will appear on a separate, endnotes page at the end of your document and before the bibliography page.
-The page should be titled Notes (centered at top).
+- If using endnotes, numbered notes will appear on a separate, endnotes page at the end of

 - Footnotes must appear at the bottom of the page that they are referred to.